CortexMindSystem/.github/profile/README.md

 A system that decides what matters.
 Intelligence layer for decisions.

 Most tools add information.
-CortexOS removes the noise:
+CortexOS gives clarity:

 → what matters
-→ why
+→ why it matters
-→ what to do
+→ what to do next

+Built to reduce noise into 3 priorities.